toert/29_phones/README.md

-# 29_phones
+# Microservice for Search Index of Phone Numbers

+{TODO.
+There will be project description}

-# Copyright
+# Project Goals

-Code was written for solving a task #29 of training course for web-developers - [DEVMAN.org](https://devman.org)
+The code is written for educational purposes.
+Training course for web-developers - [DEVMAN.org](https://devman.org)